 Lack of Details and Coping Strategies

 While most of the analysis is good, there is a lack of powerful coping strategies.
-This is not an how to book or a power move resources for you to destroy or learn how to effectively disable assholes.
+This is not an how-to book or a power move resource for you to destroy or learn how to effectively disable assholes.

 It’s not also highly detailed in the analysis of social dynamics of domination and aggression.

-The No Asshole Rule is not just personal opinion, but it’s a well researched and data-backed work which I appreciated.
+The No Asshole Rule is not just personal opinion, but it’s a well-researched and data-backed work that I appreciated.